 Getting the license issued and the charge dismissed helps clients avoid a permanent criminal conviction on their personal record for employment, security clearances, and immigration purposes.
 If you need help getting a continuance of your court date for a reasonable period to get the license re-instated, call the law office.
 Attorney Yeargan can arrange for the date to be postponed by filing proper paperwork with the clerk of court.

-If you are facing an upcoming case for No Valid Operator's License in Fairfax County, Prince William County, Arlington County, the City of Alexandria, Loudoun County, or any other location in Virginia, turn to the Law Office of Wilfred W. Yeargan for help.
-Attorney Yeargan has a history of vigorously defending clients charged with traffic offenses in the General District, Juvenile and Domestic Relations, and Circuit Courts.
-He has effectively represented clients countless times, getting charges dismissed or reduced.
-He works hard to deliver the best outcomes for his clients.
-His office charges reasonable, flat fee rates.
-If you are looking for an experienced traffic defense lawyer that gets results, contact the office today by phone or online for a free initial consultation.
+If you are facing an upcoming case for Driving Without a License in Fairfax County, Prince William County, Arlington County, the City of Alexandria, Loudoun County, Clarke County, Shenandoah County, Warren County, Stafford County, the Town of Herndon, Fairfax City, the Town of Vienna, the City of Falls Church or any other location in Virginia, turn to the Law Office of Wilfred W. Yeargan for help.
+Attorney Yeargan has experience vigorously defending clients charged with traffic offenses in the General District Court, Juvenile and Domestic Relations Court, and Circuit Courts.
+The law office has effectively represented clients countless times, getting charges dismissed or reduced.